 The Carnegie Mellon Open Learning Initiative was founded in 2002 through a grant from the William and Flora Hewlett Foundation for the purpose of advancing and transforming higher education.
 This free education website currently offers 27 courses, including titles such as Anatomy & Physiology, Arabic for Global Exchange, Introduction to Visual Design, and Probability & Statistics.
 Students receive consistent feedback as they progress through course modules, so they know whether or not they are mastering the content or need additional review.
 It is important to note that this particular online learning site does not offer credit or certification for courses taken.

 Code.org is a targeted free education site offering full courses in computer science at no charge to the learner.
-The non-profit organization behind Code.org believes that computer science classes should be just as easily accessible as traditional courses such as Math and English, and that women and minorities should be encouraged to pursue careers in computer science.
-Courses available from this online learning website are offered on various levels from kindergarten to high school and reach learners worldwide.
+The non-profit organization behind Code.org believes that computer science classes should be just as easily accessible as traditional courses such as Math and English and that women and minorities should be encouraged to pursue careers in computer science.
+Courses available from this online learning website are offered on various levels, from kindergarten to high school, and reach learners worldwide.
 Classes are taught in over 45 different languages and accessed from more than 180 different countries.

 The online learning website edX was founded in 2012 through a collaboration between Harvard University and MIT.
-The courses offered on this premiere online learning site are curated from the top universities and organizations in the world, including UC Berkeley, Microsoft, Cornell University, and the Smithsonian, for example.
+The courses offered on this premiere online learning site are curated from the top universities and organizations worldwide, including UC Berkeley, Microsoft, Cornell University, and the Smithsonian, for example.
 Some popular programs available from edX include Cybersecurity, Marketing in a Digital World, Solar Energy Engineering, and Artificial Intelligence.
 In addition to advancing teaching and learning, edX also works to conduct meaningful research, enhancing many fields of study.

 The Open University on iTunes U